emard/esp32ecp5/README.md

     screen /dev/ttyUSB0 115200

 To automate further use, it is good to setup ESP32 to automatically bring up networking and services after power up.
-At power up, file "main.py" is auto-executed.
+This is done using auto-executable file named "main.py".

 Choose either: (copy-paste to usb-serial python prompt ">>>")